 Signs of siloed operations become evident when:

-• Pricing Mismatches: Product desires premium pricing to reflect advanced functionality, but Sales must discount heavily because the market sees no compelling differentiation.
+- Pricing Mismatches: Product desires premium pricing to reflect advanced functionality, but Sales must discount heavily because the market sees no compelling differentiation.

-• Slow Response to Market Shifts: A competitor launches a standout feature, yet Product remains stuck “evaluating,” leading to missed revenue as Sales loses deals.
+- Slow Response to Market Shifts: A competitor launches a standout feature, yet Product remains stuck “evaluating,” leading to missed revenue as Sales loses deals.

-• Blame Culture: Sales believes leads are poor quality; Marketing thinks Sales is ineffective; Product accuses both of failing to highlight new capability.
+- Miscommunication or Misalignment: Sales believes leads are poor quality; Marketing thinks Sales is ineffective; Product accuses both of failing to highlight new capability.

-• Lack of Cross-Departmental Understanding: Marketing, Sales, and Product each provide different answers about what constitutes a good lead, what the market really wants, or whether there is a clear, differentiated proposition.
+- Lack of Cross-Departmental Understanding: Marketing, Sales, and Product each provide different answers about what constitutes a good lead, what the market really wants, or whether there is a clear, differentiated proposition.

-If you experience even one of these pain points, it may be time to investigate company’s growth strategy and where alignment could drive improvement.
+If you experience even one of these pain points, it may be time to investigate your company’s growth strategy and where alignment could drive improvement.

 Consequences for Tech Sales and Growth